 Out of 3.8 apps in the Play Store, 133 apps are installed by the vast majority.
 Approximately 82% of apps don’t cross few hundred installations and two-third of them are rarely used after installation.

-While shopping and booking apps are popular among 56% of mobile users, more than two-third of them prefer to use an app by a multi-billion dollars’ business.
+While shopping and booking apps are popular among 56% of mobile users, more than two-thirds of them prefer to use an app by a multi-billion-dollar business.

 mobile app for businesses